phatak-dev/blog/_posts/2014-07-30-spark-rdd-fold.md

 The above is kind of high level view of fold api.
 It has following three things

 1. T is the data type of RDD
-2. acc is accumulator which will return value of the fold operation
+2. acc is accumulator of type T which will be return value of the fold operation
-3. A function , which will be called for each element with rdd with previous accumulator.
+3. A function , which will be called for each element in rdd with previous accumulator.

-Since the accumulator is left of the function arguments, it is also called as foldLeft.

 Let's see some examples of fold